syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/PlaceAndDragRadialMenu.md

 # Placing and dragging RadialMenu

-You can place the radial menu anywhere on its parent layout, and drag it with in the parent layout.
+You can place the radial menu anywhere on its parent layout and drag it with in the parent layout.

 ## Dragging RadialMenu